 As the preschool class grew, so did the vision of the school’s founders.
 In 2010, we became The New Century School and expanded to serve kindergarten and elementary school students.
 We also moved to our current location in Fell’s Point, where we occupy the former Mother Seton Academy and St. Stanislaus church buildings on South Ann Street.

-In Fall 2016, TNCS opened its middle school division and continues to grow.
+In Fall 2016, TNCS opened its middle school division.

 We love the hands-on learning and the Montessori approach that keeps our children actively engaged.
 The emphasis on language and culture has fostered a broad world view even at a very young age.Meredith & Steve M.